danshearer/COVID-19-UK-Science/README.md

 There are just two of the most obvious of many projects.
-It takes a medical and mathematical specialist to work out which ones are best to use, but it also requires competent computer science to implement what is chosen.
-The approach chosen by the UK government was definitely not best practice.
+It takes a medical and mathematical specialist to work out which ones are best to use, and the UK government had access to plenty of those as well - some of the best epidemology departments anywhere are in UK universities and their staff have already formed collaborations to develop best-pratice policy advice.

-Pandemic specialists have commented on this C source code revelation as explaining why the the UK science advice seems unusual.
-A flu pandemic has very different behaviour to COVID-19.

-I am watching developments on this codebase.
-Ideally the outcome would not be just to see it published and improved, but other codebases involved immediately.
+We can say with confidence the approach chosen by the UK government was definitely not best practice.

-To further illustrate how important a multiplicity of science voices are, on 25th March 2020 Sunepta Gupta of the [Oxford Evolutionary Ecology of Infectious Disease](https://www.eeid.ox.ac.uk/) was widely published starting in an article in the Financial Times that "[Coronavirus may have infected half of UK population](https://www.ft.com/content/5ff6469a-6dd8-11ea-89df-41bea055720b)"
+To further illustrate how important a multiplicity of science voices are, on 25th March 2020 Sunepta Gupta of the [Oxford Evolutionary Ecology of Infectious Disease](https://www.eeid.ox.ac.uk/) was widely reported as stating in article in the Financial Times the unlikely claim that "[Coronavirus may have infected half of UK population](https://www.ft.com/content/5ff6469a-6dd8-11ea-89df-41bea055720b)"
 however:

-  - Comentators most do not seem to have noticed that this is, once again, a pile of computer code without population testing to confirm or deny the mathematics, or to inform an evolution of the mathematics, as Sunepta Gupta herself states, and
+  - Comentators most do not seem to have noticed that this is, once again, a pile of computer code without population testing to confirm or deny the mathematics, or to inform an evolution of the mathematics, as Sunepta Gupta herself acknowledges, and
   - Sunepta draws into question about the reliance of the UK government on a single model from Imperial College, and supports the evidence so far that not a single other specialist epidimology department in the UK was contacted by the UK government, which in turn supports the notion of "sciencism" determining UK policy.

+This demonstrates that computer modelling can be very helpful to show the range of possibilities, and very unhelpful if it is not connected to medical evidence from the real world.
+It seems from medical documentation published from Austria and other countries that have followed WHO testing advice that the figure is closer to 2% than 50%, and doubtless Sunepta Gupta has adjusted her modelling accordingly.

 # Open Source Action Items